Employee Car Ownership Schemes (ECOS): benefits in kind - payments for employee’s benefit or loan of asset

 Benefits in kind - payments for employee’s benefit or loan of asset

-Benefits in kind can be provided in one of two ways
+Benefits in kind can be provided in one of 2 ways:

 - by the employer paying for something provided to the employee where the employer is legally responsible for making the payment (e.g. insurance under a fleet policy; see EIM31530 if the employee is legally responsible for payment)